a25shi/RustyBoy/readme.md

 4. Run the emulator with `cargo run --release`
 5. Load the desired ROM using the "Load ROM" button

+### Supported MBC Types
+The emulator currently supports GameBoy games that use:
+1. MBC0
+2. MBC1

 ### Keybinds
 | Joypad | Keyboard |